+Dental stem cells are defined as stem cells collected from teeth or other oral structures.
 Dental pulp is the soft living tissue inside a tooth that contains mesenchymal stem cells (MSCs).
 The ideal time to harvest dental stem cells is when children lose their deciduous (baby) teeth, either through natural loss or extraction.

 The dental follicle is a loose mesenchymal tissue surrounding the developing tooth germ which participates in the formation of periodontal progenitor cells.

 Periodontal ligament stem cells are stem cells present in the perivascular space of the periodontium, the tissue that surrounds the teeth.
 The are responsible for regeneration of periodontal components, including the periodontal ligament, alveolar bone, and cementum.

 To learn more, view “Key Competitors in the Dental Stem Cell Storage Market [Brief + Database].”

 Sciencedirect.com.
 (2017).
 Dental follicle – an overview | ScienceDirect Topics. [online] Available at: http://www.sciencedirect.com/topics/medicine-and-dentistry/dental-follicle [Accessed 27 Oct.
 2017].

 Discovery.lifemapsc.com.
 (2017).
 Stem cells from human exfoliated deciduous teeth (family) – Adult Stem / Progenitor Cell – Tooth – LifeMap Discovery. [online] Available at: https://discovery.lifemapsc.com/stem-cell-differentiation/in-vitro-cells/tooth-homo-sapiens-stem-cells-from-human-exfoliated-deciduous-teeth-family [Accessed 27 Oct.
 2017].